When purchasing a wine cooler, theres plenty to consider to ensure that you find the perfect cooler for you and your

 We have put together a few important bits which should be thought about before purchasing a wine fridge.

 Wine fridges come in a lot of varying sizes, starting from as slim as a 15cm wide wine cooler and for the wine connoisseur their are long term storage wine coolers as wide as 70cm.

-If you currently have bottles of wine dotted around the house in lots of small wine racks then a wine fridge will give you a much more organized spot to keep your collection in, as well as the added benefit of storing the wine correctly.
+If you currently have bottles of wine dotted around the house in lots of small wine racks then a wine fridge will give you a much more organised spot to keep your collection in, as well as the added benefit of storing the wine correctly.

 Wine coolers come in lots of variations meaning you need to decide whether the space available will accommodate a free-standing wine cooler, built in wine cooler or a fully integrated unit.